OneWprldOneWave/One-Wave-No-Partical-Science/proofs.md

-I read the current proofs.md and rebuilt it cleaner, stricter, and safer against category creep.
+toI read the current proofs.md and rebuilt it cleaner, stricter, and safer against category creep.
 GitHub shows the file is your current “proof status” page.

 One-Wave Framework: Current Proof Status